Wing your Tough Negotiation? 9 Steps to Preparation Success

 Have you ever left a negotiation feeling battered and bruised like you never had a chance from the word go?
-Too often I've seen smart yet unprepared sales professionals torn apart in a negotiation.
+Too often I’ve seen smart yet unprepared sales professionals torn apart in a negotiation.
 Admittedly, I suffered similarly early in my career.
-Perhaps it’s part of the sales journey.
+I notched this up to being part of my hard knocks sales negotiation training journey.
 Does it need to be?

 Here are 9 steps to prepare for your next negotiation.

 1. Know Your Strategy

 If your negotiation strategy isn’t clear to you, how can you expect to enjoy results that benefit your company the most?
 If Senior Management hasn’t made clear your strategy, which is sadly too often the case, make sure you ask.